 An exercise program can also help improve balance, flexibility, and mobility, which may be affected by cancer surgery.
 It can help you to keep moving throughout treatment and recovery.

 Psychological support can help you cope with any concerns or anxiety that may arise during and after treatment.
 Our experts provide individual counseling sessions and support groups for women with breast cancer.
 Group meetings are also available for women with BRCA1 or BRCA2 mutations.

 We offer support groups and individual counseling to provide ongoing support during breast cancer treatments.Learn More

 Genetic Counseling Services

 We offer a genetic counseling program to help women who are concerned about a family or personal history of breast cancer.

 Our experts offer genetic counseling and testing to people who may carry the BRCA1 or BRCA2 mutations and may be at increased risk for cancer.
 Services are also available to other family members who may be at risk.

 Some breast cancer treatments can affect fertility.
-Our oncologists work with reproductive medicine specialists at NYU Langone’s Fertility Center to provide options such as freezing unfertilized eggs or fertilized embryos before cancer treatment begins.
+Our oncologists work with reproductive medicine specialists at NYU Langone’s Fertility Center and NYU Langone Reproductive Specialists of New York to provide options such as freezing unfertilized eggs or fertilized embryos before cancer treatment begins.